sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

   }
 }

-let ids = new QuickFind(10)
+let newIds = new QuickFind(10)

+newIds.ids
+// [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

+newIds.connected(2, 5)
+// false

+newIds.union(2, 5)

+newIds.ids
+// [0, 1, 5, 3, 4, 5, 6, 7, 8, 9]

+newIds.union(7, 2)

+newIds.ids
+// [0, 1, 5, 3, 4, 5, 6, 5, 8, 9]

+newIds.union(2, 8)

+newIds.ids
+// [0, 1, 8, 3, 4, 8, 6, 8, 8, 9]

+newIds.connected(2, 8)
+// true

 ADD SOME METHOD EXAMPLES

 {% endhighlight %}

+After putting together this class I tested out some code in CodePen.
+Below the class are some of the tests I ran in the CodePen console.
+First, I asked the console for the original array and checked two random objects (2 and 5) for a connection.
+Then I created a union between these two objects.
+After the union I re-printed the array and 2's group id was changed to 5 to signal their connection.
+I think created a few more unions and ended by joining 2 and 8.
+The final array shows that the group ids for indexes 2, 5, 7 and 8 all match meaning they are all in the same group.

-After putting together this class I tested out some code in CodePen and created some visuals.
-We can represent an array of 10 objects where each object is initialized with its own group id, here their index number.
+To further cement this concept, I decided to create some visuals with a site called 'Creately.'
+Below, I've represented an array of 10 objects in which each object is initialized with its own group id, here their index number.

 ![initial setup](/cautious-coder/assets/Initial-Setup.png)